Compiled by the Road Trip Alberta team

-This worldwide online website of motorhome and RV rentals claims to offer the best deals (a current check did show some favourable pricing) and includes some of the bigger brands that we’ve also highlighted below.
+Motorhome Republic is a worldwide online website for motorhome and RV rentals that claims to offer the best deals (a current check did show some favourable pricing).
+They also include some of the bigger brands that we’ve also highlighted below.
 The website offers easy comparison pricing and booking.

 CanaDream (Calgary and Edmonton)

 CanaDream has seven varieties of camper available as well as a lot of extra equipment to keep your packing from home to a minimum.
 Like all of the rental companies, beware of the pile-up of extra charges though (i.e. for bringing a pet, if you rack up more than 100kms a day, taking the RV into the US, etc.).

 Four Seasons Economy RV Rentals (Calgary and Edmonton)

 Owned by Fraserway RV, Four Seasons has lower budget options available, and notable deals (especially in the off-season).